 Cybersecurity sharing data and safety advice

-- We can think of Banks when it comes to the safety of our money.
+- We can relate it to the security of our financial assets, particularly when dealing with banks.

 - It extends to safeguarding the data stored on our smartphones, devices we carry with us most of the time.

 - We must consider the information we share and the recipients of that data.